knightsri/llm-taskbench/docs/PROJECT-OVERVIEW.md

 **The Solution:**

 LLM TaskBench shifts evaluation from **metric-first to task-first**:
-- Define YOUR actual task in YAML
+- Define use cases in human-readable Markdown (USE-CASE.md)
+- Framework auto-generates optimized prompts from ground truth analysis
-- Evaluate 5+ models automatically
+- Evaluate multiple models with LLM-as-judge scoring
-- Get cost-aware recommendations
+- Get cost-aware recommendations with detailed comparisons

 ---